makersacademy/chitter-challenge/README.md

 * Added the both databases anad tables to TablePlus.
 Setup RSpec and Capybara to use test databases.
 Able to create and add a chirp.
+Added a title column to both database tables.
+Refactored spec tests and code

 ## Code style